Epic Southeast Asia: River Cruises & Karst Mountains - 40 Days

 Luang Prabang/Pak Beng

 The Mekong never looked so welcoming.
 Board a long, cozy houseboat that will take you on a two-day journey up the Mekong River en route to Chiang Khong in Thailand.
-Today, cruise to a village homestay for the night, experience a Baci welcome ceremony, and enjoy dinner with your hosts.
+Today, cruise to a village homestay for the night, where you will enjoy dinner with your hosts, experience a traditional Khamu Cultural Performance, and dance with the locals.

 • Day 26